langel/pce-dev-kit/README.md

 ## CPU and Other Processors
 The PCE has a custom 65C02 processor sometimes referred to by its CMOS designation 65CS02, but more commonly known as the HuC6280.
 The 6280 package also holds the programmable sound generator (sometimes referred to as an SCC chip by VGM nerds).

+## HuC and MagicKit
+DOS literally requires DOSBOX on a modern Windows PC.

 ## Audio Notes
 MML, Squirrel, Deflemask